aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/check-geometries-intersection/_index.md

 - **Zero external dependencies** – pure .NET library, no native GIS installations.
 - **Rich spatial operations** – `Intersects`, `Disjoint`, `Contains`, etc., all ready to use.
 - **High accuracy** – robust handling of edge cases like shared edges or vertices.
 - **Cross‑platform** – works on Windows, Linux, and macOS with .NET Core/5/6.

+### Why this matters
+Being able to programmatically check whether two geographic areas intersect is essential for many real‑world scenarios: land‑use planning, delivery‑zone validation, environmental impact analysis, and even game‑development collision detection.
+Using Aspose.GIS lets you perform these checks without a heavyweight GIS server.

 ## Prerequisites
 Before you start, make sure you have: